Aldrich sexual assault scandal hits home far from Blackhawks | Federal News Network

 “It’s one of the biggest black eyes in NHL history and it’s because of a kid from our home area,” said Corey Markham, Houghton High School’s longtime hockey coach.

-Hockey and community life are closely intertwined in Houghton County, and Aldrich hailed from one of its most well-known families.
-His father, Mike Aldrich, was the longtime equipment manager for the NHL’s San Jose Sharks, and his uncle was a principal and an assistant hockey coach at Houghton.
+Hockey and community life are closely intertwined in Houghton County, and Aldrich hailed from one of its best known families.
+His father, Mike Aldrich, was the longtime equipment manager for the NHL’s San Jose Sharks, and his uncle was a principal and an assistant hockey coach.
 Before the Blackhawks, Brad Aldrich, himself, had been a youth hockey coach.

 In the end, though, none of that mattered.

-“If we had known that (was) the reason he was let go with the Blackhawks, he wouldn’t have been working with our high school kids and stuff like that,” Markham said.
+“If we had known that (was) the reason he was let go with the Blackhawks, he wouldn’t have been working with our high school kids,” Markham said.
 “So that’s very disappointing that they didn’t notify anyone.”

 Attempts by the AP to reach Brad Aldrich, now 39, were unsuccessful.

-After he resigned his position with Chicago, Aldrich worked or volunteered for USA Hockey, the University of Notre Dame and Miami University in Ohio before returning to his native Michigan.
+After resigning from the Blackhawks, Aldrich worked or volunteered for USA Hockey, the University of Notre Dame and Miami University in Ohio before returning to his native Michigan.

-Aldrich worked three one-week hockey camps at Miami before he was hired as director of hockey operations in July 2012, according to a report by an outside law firm that was commissioned by the school.

-Aldrich did not provide any references on his résumé, according to the report.
-Then-coach Rico Blasi recalled that he and his staff received “favorable information” from coaches at Notre Dame.

-The law firm’s report detailed two sexual assault allegations against Aldrich at Miami.
+The firm’s report detailed two sexual assault allegations against Aldrich at Miami.
 The first, in November 2012, led to his resignation.
-The second was not lodged until 2018, when a graduate student from another school said he had been assaulted by Aldrich at about the same time.
+The second was not lodged until 2018, when a graduate student from another school said he was assaulted by Aldrich at about the same time.
 Neither allegation was prosecuted.

-Soon after the first allegation, Blasi held a team meeting to announce Aldrich was gone.

-“He said just if any of you have his numbers, delete his numbers, don’t be in contact with him.
-He’s not part of our team anymore,” said Taylor Richart, a former defenseman on the Miami team.

-Blasi, now the coach at the University of St. Thomas in Minnesota, did not return messages seeking comment.

-“No one’s happy about what happened with the Blackhawks,” said Bryon Paulazzo, who played for the Miami squad and recalls Aldrich’s brief tenure and mysterious departure.
+“No one’s happy about what happened with the Blackhawks,” said Bryon Paulazzo, who played for the Miami squad and recalls Aldrich’s mysterious departure.
 “This is a terrible situation and it shouldn’t have happened.”

-In Houghton, a close-knit and remote community on a bay that feeds into Lake Superior, the hurt lingers.
+In Houghton, a close-knit community on a bay that feeds into Lake Superior, the hurt lingers.

 “It’s like a religion,” said John Ryynanen, a 50-year-old father of seven who grew up in the area.